-The IPAB is required to submit proposals to slow Medicare spending growth the year following a determination that the projected Medicare per capita growth rate exceeds a target growth rate.
+1 The IPAB is required to submit proposals to slow Medicare spending growth the year following a determination that the projected Medicare per capita growth rate exceeds a target growth rate.
 The first year of such a determination is projected to be 2017.
-Members of the IPAB have yet to be appointed.
+Members of the IPAB have not been appointed.

-Premiums for Medicare Parts B and D are income-related.
+2 Premiums for Medicare Parts B and D are income-related.
 Standard premiums are set to cover approximately 25 percent of program costs.
 Higher-income beneficiaries pay higher premiums, ranging from 35 percent of program costs to 80 percent of program costs.
-According to the Kaiser Family Foundation, in 2015, 6 percent of beneficiaries will face the higher income-related premiums for Part B and 5 percent of beneficiaries will face the higher income-related premiums for Part D. These shares are expected to increase over time.
+According to the Kaiser Family Foundation, in 2015, 6 percent of beneficiaries will face the higher income-related premiums for Part B and 5 percent of beneficiaries will face the higher income-related premiums for Part B and 5 percent of beneficiaries will face the higher income-related premiums for Part D. These shares are expected to increase over time.
 See the Kaiser Family Foundation, "Medicare's Income-Related Premiums: A Data Note," June 2015.
-Available at: http://files.kff.org/attachment/data-note-medicares-income-related-premiums-a-data-note.

 Many Part D beneficiaries will receive low-income premium subsidies, lowering their premiums below 25 percent of program costs.
-In the aggregate, beneficiary premiums will cover only about 14 percent of total Part D costs in 2015.
-State payments on behalf of certain beneficiaries will cover about 10 percent of costs and general revenues will cover the remaining 76 percent of costs.
+In the aggregate, beneficiary premiums will cover only about 14 percent of total Part D costs in 2016.
+State payments on behalf of certain beneficiaries will cover about 9 percent of costs and general revenues will cover the remaining 77 percent of costs.